IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: The IsoDAR Caverns

 Once construction of the LSC Hall is completed, the semicircular construction ramp will remain open with access restricted.
 A stub of this ramp will be retained in the IsoDAR space and the floor will be leveled making this space useful for power supplies or other items.
 It should be noted, incidentally, that large mining trucks are being used for removing rock from the construction sites, and that these trucks can navigate all the turns and sharp corners in the ramp and tunnel system.
 This is good, because it is these same trucks that will be bringing cyclotron components into the IsoDAR area for assembly.
 As we will see, though, there are still some components that will not fit on the trucks, for which special transport arrangements will be necessary.

-A shielded door will be installed at the top of the entrance ramp.
-It will be part of the radiation interlock and safety system; opening this door will be disabled while beam is on.
+A shielded, and hermetically-sealed door will be installed at the top of the entrance ramp.
+It will be part of the radiation interlock safety system, and will allow the IsoDAR areas to be maintained at a slightly negative pressure to ensure airflow is always into the area.
+Opening this door will be disabled while beam is on.
 However if the door IS opened (overriding the interlock), this action will automatically interrupt the beam.
 There will be other labyrinth baffles and blocks installed in the Entrance Ramp to ensure no migration of neutrons into the body of the Yemilab area.

 Above the IsoDAR cavern space is the Yemilab primary drift, which has a nominal 5~$\times$~5~m cross section.
 The Entrance Ramp to the IsoDAR area joins this primary drift at a 90\degree angle.
 This ramp is 45 m in length, with also a $5\times 5$ m cross section.
 It descends at a 12\% slope placing the Cyclotron Room about 6 meters below the level of the main Yemilab drift.
 The entrance ramp ends on a 5 m (w) $\times$ 5 m (l) $\times$ 5 m (h) flat space that meets with the cyclotron room and the MEBT Ramp.
 This area is the principal staging area where components of the cyclotron are delivered, and are then rigged into their proper places for the assembly of the cyclotron.
 Components destined for the Target Room area are brought around the corner and are staged at the base of the MEBT Ramp.
 The current design of the Cyclotron Room to the left at the bottom of the ramp is 12 m (w) $\times$ 17 m (l).